kubernetes/community/sig-cli/CONTRIBUTING.md

 - Fill out the [about me form] so we know a bit about you and can direct your work accordingly.
   - **Note:** After filling out the form, reach out via slack or the googlegroup and let us know.

-- Message the [cli mentors] googlegroup and let them know you filled out the form and are looking to get started.

 - In [slack][slack-messages] (signup [here][slack-signup]),
   @mention a [lead][leads] and ask if there are any issues you could pick up, or let them know what you are working on.